 - Giving a brief overview of the agenda

-If your team starts their sales calls with these personal touches and allows the natural flow of conversation to shine through, then they are more likely to engage the customer from the very beginning.
-Plus, instead of just “pitching” the product right away, reps are establishing their goal of working towards a solution together.
+If your team starts their sales calls with these personal touches and allows the natural flow of the conversation to shine through, chances are high that they will have an engaging customer conversation from the very start.

 Step 2: Guide reps using speaker notes